Nate Lowe Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.
+- The Cubs pitching staff ranks fifth in the league with a collective 9.9 strikeouts per nine innings.

-- The Cubs' 3.91 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs' 3.77 team ERA ranks ninth among all league pitching staffs.

-- The Cubs allow the second-fewest home runs in baseball (four total, 0.7 per game).
+- The Cubs give up the first-fewest home runs in baseball (four total, 0.6 per game).

-- His most recent appearance was out of the bullpen on Friday when the lefty threw 2/3 innings against the Texas Rangers while giving up hits.
+- The right-hander last appeared in relief on Saturday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.